The rubric for mitigating Stripe disputes is clear. But it takes ungodly amounts of hours and industry experience to get the hang of it.

 But you fail to address the inquiry or retrieval with compelling evidence.
 You will most certainly lose the case.

 The rule of thumb is to ALWAYS respond to inquiries and retrievals as if they were chargebacks.
-And put in the work to make the dispute go away at that stage.
+And put in the work to make the dispute disappear at that stage.
 Sometimes, customers file Stripe disputes when they don’t recognize a charge on their card.
-So, contact the customer first and figure out the issue to help you provide commensurate documentation that addresses the card issuer’s inquiry.
+So, contact the customer first and figure out the issue to help you provide commensurate documentation that addresses the credit card issuer’s inquiry.
+If thing work out perfectly than you can also request them a dispute withdrawal.

 Suppose the card brand decides that your evidence does not meet their requirement for overturning the Stripe dispute, or they chose not to make an inquiry or retrieval.
 In that case, they’ll go straight to creating a chargeback.